julia-popko/julia-popko.github.io/about.md

 keywords:
 ---

-I’m a Polish UX/UI designer with background in foreign languages.
-After graduating from the design bootcamp in Berlin, I moved back to Warsaw, where I currently work in the Design Team at PKO BP.
-I also do freelance projects.
+Currently working as a UI designer as a part of the Design Team at **[PKO BP](https://www.pkobp.pl/)** in Warsaw.

+I graduated from **[Ironhack](https://ironhack.com/)** in Berlin, which I did to develop my career in tech field.
+I also have a university degree in French and English.

-I'm especially interested in user-centered and visual design. **Currently, I'm open for new challenging opportunities and collaborations, both stationary and remote.** I would feel great as a part of international environment and enjoy working with motivated and creative people.
+I'm especially interested in user-centered and visual design.
+Currently, I'm open for new challenging opportunities and collaborations, both stationary and remote.
+I would feel great as a part of international environment and would enjoy working with motivated and creative people.